syseleven/docker-jsonnet-builder/README.md

 # Introduction

-Simple dockerfile to intall jsonnet-bundler (jb) and go-jsonnet into a runnable container.
+Simple dockerfile to install [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler) and [go-jsonnet](https://github.com/google/go-jsonnet) into a runnable container.

 # Usage
-You need to mount the to-be-build directory to `/src` in the container.
-Existing jsonnetfile.json dependencies will be installed and the jsonnet compiled.
-You can pass extra arguments to the jsonnet:
+You need to mount the jsonnet files to `/src` in the container.
+Existing `jsonnetfile.json` dependencies will be installed and the jsonnet compiled.
+You can pass extra arguments to jsonnet:

 ```
 docker run --rm -it -v $(pwd):/src syseleven/jsonnet-builder ${ARGS}
 ```

-## Change jsonnet basedir
+If the `jsonnetfile.json` file is not directly located in the mounted folder you can change the basedir with the BASEDIR argument.
+All entrypoint commands (jb and jsonnet) will be relative to `/src/${BASEDIR}` (or `${BASEDIR}` if specified as absolute path).

-If you require modules in another folder, you can mount both into /src and specify the basedir for your jsonnet build.
-Assuming you have the following
+# Example
-structure:
+Assuming you have the following structure

 ```
 $ find .